Middlesbrough railway station: History

-The first railway line was opened in the area as long ago as December 1830, as an extension of the Stockton and Darlington Railway, to connect with the port of the (then new) town of Middlesbrough.
+The first railway line was opened in the area in December 1830, as an extension of the Stockton and Darlington Railway to connect with the port of the (then new) town of Middlesbrough.
 From the opening of the line until 1837, passengers were served by a wooden shed on the route to the riverside coal staithes.
 The line was extended to the new exchange along Commercial Street in 1837, with a new station being constructed two years later.
 This new, more substantial station was opened by the S&DR in 1839.

 In June 1846, a branch line extending eastwards from the Stockton and Darlington Railway towards Redcar was opened by the Middlesbrough and Redcar Railway.
 Situated on the Redcar branch line on the southern edge of the new town, a new passenger station was designed by John Middleton, which opened on 26 July 1847.

 As the town expanded rapidly southwards during the second half of the nineteenth century, the station was unable to cope with the increased traffic.
 Due to the design of the station not lending itself to expansion, it was subsequently demolished in 1874.
 It was replaced by the current, much larger station, which opened in December 1877.
-The Commercial Street station, becoming increasingly isolated from the town by the opening of the Redcar branch line, became a goods station, before eventually being demolished.
+The Commercial Street station, which was increasingly isolated from the town by the opening of the Redcar branch line, became a goods station before eventually being demolished.

 The current station was designed by the North Eastern Railway's chief architect, William Peachey, with an ornate Gothic style frontage.
 Behind this, an overall roof of elliptical design once existed.
-Constructed out of wrought iron of lattice design, with glass covering the middle half, and timber (inside) and slate (outside) covering the outer quarters.
+It was constructed using wrought iron of lattice design, with glass covering the middle half and timber (inside) and slate (outside) covering the outer quarters.
 The two end screens were glazed with timber cladding around the outer edges.
 The roof was high in relation to its width.

 The elliptical roof was severely damaged in a German daylight air raid, which took place on the afternoon of 3 August 1942.
-It was eventually removed in 1954, to be replaced by the current design over the concourse and platforms.
+It was eventually removed in 1954 to be replaced by the current design over the concourse and platforms.

 A major refurbishment of the station took place during 2017 and 2018, with repairs carried out to the station's roof and stonework, as well as the upgrading of the Wood Street car park.
 New information screens were also installed as part of the refurbishment.

 As part of a major upgrade to the station, platform 2 was extended in the first half of 2021, allowing for a new direct service from Middlesbrough to London King's Cross.
-On 13 December 2021, a London North Eastern Railway Class 800 Azuma departed from the station at 07:08am, the first direct service to the capital since 1988.
+On 13 December 2021, a London North Eastern Railway Class 800 Azuma departed from the station at 07:08, the first direct service to the capital since 1988.